-The village of Sougia Crete Σούγια is located on the south west coast of Chania, 70 km from Chania town and 12 km from Paleochora.This small seaside village, with only one rough access road leading across the steep mountains, is relatively quiet and undeveloped.
+The village of Sougia Crete Σούγια is located on the south west coast of Chania, 70 km from Chania town and 12 km from Paleochora.This small seaside village, with only one small access road leading across the steep mountains, is relatively quiet and undeveloped.

 With a beautiful sand and pebble beach on a protected bay, visitors come looking to get away from it all, for a classic Greek beach holiday with plenty of sun, space and fresh local food.